 The relevance of your video content is determined by the transcript, the surrounding text, the caption and the meta information that you share.
 But, the quality of the content in your videos is the key in getting more engagement and building a loyal audience (that also ultimately affects your search standing).

-Ideally, your goal should be to include text on all of the pages of your website in order to be completely search engine friendly.
+Ideally, your goal should be to include text on all of the web pages of your website in order to be completely search engine friendly.

 You should still write some text with your show episodes explaining who you interviewed and what you talked about.